 Our decisions and behavior have far-reaching implications, reflecting on our credibility, the Schwab brand, and the financial services industry.
-A strong personal sense of ethics, defined as moral principles that govern behavior, should always play a significant role in guiding us toward a proper course of action.
-Our conduct should always reflect positively on the Company.
+A strong personal sense of ethics, defined as moral principles that govern behavior, should always play a significant role in guiding us toward a proper course of action with respect to client matters.
+Our conduct should reflect positively on the Company.